From tweets to bombs, suspect's rage at Trump foes escalated

 Court records in Florida listed Sayoc’s birthplace as Brooklyn, New York.

-Reporting by Joseph Ax; Additional reporting by Jessica Resnick-Ault, Gina Cherelus, Peter Szekely and Daniel Trotta in New York; Alex Dobuzinkis in Los Angeles; and Sarah N. Lynch and Jonathan Landay in Washington; Editing by Bill Berkrot
+Reporting by Joseph Ax; Additional reporting by Jessica Resnick-Ault, Gina Cherelus, Peter Szekely and Daniel Trotta in New York; Alex Dobuzinkis in Los Angeles; Suzannah Gonzales in Chicago; and Sarah N. Lynch and Jonathan Landay in Washington; editing by Bill Berkrot and Will Dunham